x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/4-Variables.md

 # a, b, c, d, e are variables
 ```

+*NOTE*:
-***NOTE: In many examples I will use a single letter as a variable, while this is perfectly legal python it is bad practice to code this way.***
+> In many examples I will use a single letter as a variable, while this is perfectly legal python it is bad practice to code this way.***
-*I do this for simplicity, and because often the example variables just store example data.*
+> * I do this for simplicity, and because often the example variables just store example data.
 <br>

+***TO BE CLEAR:***
-***TO BE CLEAR: Variable names should be representative of the data that they reference***
+- Variable names should be representative of the data that they reference

-For example: If you are keeping track of a count with a variable, name the variable count.
+> For example: If you are keeping track of a count with a variable, name the variable count.

 ```python